yayunl/DataViz-Project1/README.md

 There are 4082 drug overdose related deaths in the dataset.
 However, the output of *drug_death_raw_df.count()* clearly shows that not each column has 4082 rows.
 For example, the column *Age* has 4080 values and 2 values are missing.
 Take the column *Death County* for example, it has 3430 value counts which are much less than the total death cases.
 But since both *DeathLocLat* and *DeathLocLong* have 4082 values, we can utilize the google api along with the latitude and longitude to retrieve the death county.
 The column such as *Death State* is missing almost 50 percent of values.
 But we can confidently fill the empty values with `CT` as the dataset was collected in Connecticut.
 Besides, we realized that even though some columns are missing values, it does not mean the data is not good.
 For example, if a drug overdose related death is caused by Heroin and Cocaine, then other drug columns would be empty.

-#### Additional Data
-The dataset itself has the limitation when it comes to the questions we want to answer.
-It cannot give us any insight into the relationship between the drug-induced mortality rates and income, neither can it tell us if the unemployment is the main reason causing drug-induced deaths.
-To be able to answer these kind of questions, we have to find additional data.
-That is why we have different data sources in the previous section.

 ```python
 # Import the raw data
 drug_death_raw_df = pd.read_csv("../Resources/Accidental_Drug_Related_Deaths_2012-2017.csv")